DeterminateSystems/nix-installer/README.md

 ```

-If enabling system is not an option, pass `--init none` at the end of the command:
+If enabling systemd is not an option, pass `--init none` at the end of the command:

 > **Warning**
 > When `--init none` is used, _only_ `root` or users who can elevate to `root` privileges can run Nix: